Chas Smash

 Cathal Joseph "Carl" Smyth (born 14 January 1959), also known as Chas Smash, is an English singer-songwriter and multi-instrumentalist.
 He was the secondary vocalist, trumpet player and dancer for the English band Madness from their inception in the late 1970s until 2014.

-In addition to trumpet, Smyth plays the bass guitar (having initially joined Madness as a bassist), acoustic guitar and various percussion instruments.
+In addition to trumpet, Smyth plays the bass guitar (having initially joined Madness as a bassist), acoustic guitar, piano, and various percussion instruments.
 He performs lead vocals on some Madness tracks, such as "Michael Caine", "Wings of a Dove", "One Step Beyond" and "Madness (Is All in the Mind)".
 Initially an occasional songwriter, he became a more frequent contributor and was credited as co-writer on the band's international hit "Our House".

 Early years

 Cathal Joseph Patrick Smyth was born on 14 January 1959, in Middlesex Hospital, Fitzrovia, London, England, and grew up in Marylebone.
 As a child he went by the name of Carl.
 His parents were Irish immigrants.
 His father worked in the oil business and moved the family from Ireland to England, then to Iraq and subsequently Iran because of his work.
 Smyth has said he was bullied at school in both Northern Ireland and London.
 The Smyths were competitive Irish dancers, and Cathal grew up around dance, but never took much of an interest until he began to dance as a performer.

 In 1976, the North London Invaders recruited Smyth to play the bass guitar with them when he was 17, but he was replaced the following year by Gavin Rogers.
 During the late 1970s, he returned to the band - which by this time had been renamed Madness - and performed as a dancer on stage at their concerts.

+Smash worked several jobs, including as a window cleaner, technical clerk, and a cement pump operator, before Madness.

 Music career

 In 1980, Smyth became the last of the seven original Madness members to join the band.
 He soon moved on to playing other instruments instead of bass.
+While not initially a major songwriter, Smyth's writing came to prominence in the albums The Rise & Fall and Keep Moving, with more of his songs being used as singles, such as "Our House", which became one of their biggest international hits.
+After keyboardist and founder Mike Barson left, Smyth assumed the implicated role of musical director in his place.

-After Madness broke up in 1986, he formed a new short-lived band The Madness in 1988 along with Suggs, Lee Thompson and Chris Foreman.
+After Madness broke up in 1986, he formed a short-lived spin-off called The Madness in 1988 along with Suggs, Lee Thompson and Chris Foreman, which broke up in the summer.
+This left Smyth in uncertainty, who tried to form a new band to no avail, and also considered returning to a career in petrochemicals before starting a career in A&R.

-In 1990, Smyth became an A&R executive for Go!
-Discs, where, at his suggestion, the label signed The Stairs.
-He was also responsible for reforming Madness in 1992 for Madstock!, and left Go!
-Discs to reform the band.
-In 1989/1990, he became friends with former Smiths singer Morrissey, who had once asked him to be his manager.
-Smyth declined, claiming "I didn't fancy having to iron his socks."
-Smyth introduced Morrissey to Boz Boorer, who went on to work with him from 1991 onwards.
-Cathal is also the subject of the 1992 Morrissey single, "You're the One for Me, Fatty".
+However, in 1992, Smyth facilitated the release of their commercially successful greatest hits album, Divine Madness, which peaked at number 1 in the UK Album Charts.
+This helped him initiate Madness to reform in 1992 for Madstock!, their first gig in six years.